What New Graduates Need To Know About Insurance

 Securing the proper insurance coverage may be the last thing on a recent graduate’s mind, but it shouldn’t be.
 As many grads face the prospect of student loans and a tough job market, purchasing anything beyond health insurance may not be a personal or financial priority.

 However, failing to purchase certain types of insurance – or opting for extraneous coverage – can be much costlier for young adults over time.
-Here are several types of insurance recent graduates should become familiar with.
+Here are several types of insurance with which recent graduates should become familiar.

 If you have a car or plan to purchase one, shop for affordable auto insurance rates and ask for discounts.